Ovalspot Goby, Asterropteryx ovata Shibukawa and Suzuki 2007

 Summary:

-A small reef goby with bright reddish-orange speckles and spots on the head, body and fins, and a large eye-sized oval-shaped black spot on the tail base.
+A small reef goby, covered in bright reddish-orange speckles and spots, with a large eye-sized oval-shaped black spot on the tail base.
 The species lacks a black spot on the dorsal fin and the largest cheek spine is distinctly longer than the other cheek spines.

 Cite this page as: